DolphyWind/dolphywind.github.io/content/about.md

 draft: false
 ---

 Hello!
 My name is Yunus Emre Aydın.
-I am a CS student in Istanbul University-Cerrahpaşa.
+I am a Computer Science student in Istanbul University-Cerrahpaşa.
 My interest towards computers started to develop during my childhood years.
-I\'ve got accepted to Besiktas Science and Art Center which is a public school for gifted students.
-My programming journey started there.
+My programming journey began when I got accepted to Besiktas Science and Art Center which is a public school for gifted students.
+Since then, I've written countless lines of code and continue to write more.
+I am more focused on computer graphics at the moment, but I'd like to delve into other areas in the future as well.
-Since then, my interest towards computers grow, and I've decided to become a Computer Scientist.
-I also self-study math on my free time.

 ### Interests
 Here are my interests.
-(Ordering is random)
+(Ordering is completely random)

 * **Computer Science**
   + Game Development